Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Don't be be tempted to just call `setName()` directly without an arrow function like this, `onChange = { setName(evt.target.value) }`.
 Events like the `onChange` event, require you to pass a function that can be called when the time comes.
 By writing out the function directly and passing it arguments, you’re effectively invoking that function right away.
 This creates a problem, especially when you’re updating `state` values, which causes React to render the component again, which, in turn, calls the function again, resulting in an infinite loop.

-Next, you’ll update your `button` element.
+Next, update your `button` element.

 ### Update the Button Element